Axia-Tech/AXIA-wiki/docs/learn/learn-launch.md

 ## Governance

-After the chain had been running well with the validator set, the Sudo key issued a runtime upgrade that enabled the suite of governance modules in AXIASolar; namely, the modules to enable a [Council](learn-governance.md#council), a
+After the chain had been running well with the validator set, the Sudo key issued a runtime upgrade that enabled the suite of governance modules in AXIACoin; namely, the modules to enable a [Council](learn-governance.md#council), a
 [Technical Committee](learn-governance.md#technical-committee), and
 [public referenda](learn-governance.md#public-referenda).